nsamteladze/Ruzik-Odyssey-App/docs/getting-started.md

 These will be a doc here on how to start local development.

+Unity3D `Library` folder (includes settings, user preferences, caches and more) is not checked in to reduce the repository size.
+You can get the default settings from `LibraryDefault` folder.
+This will include the correct Build Settings and Player Settings.

 ## Troubleshooting

 #### Win32Exception Can't find the specifiled file "python2.6"